SimonHansul/AmphiDEB/docs/index.md

 This represents constant exposure concentrations of all chemical stressors in the system. <br>
 In this case, there is one stressor, and the exposure concentration is 0. <br>

-In the simplest case, you can simulate different exposure scenarios by modifying `p.glb.C_W`. <br><br>
+In the simplest case, we can simulate different exposure scenarios by modifying `p.glb.C_W`. <br><br>

 The [EcotoxSystems](https://github.com/simonhansul/ecotoxsystems.jl) package provides a helper function `exposure()`,